-I am blessed to belong to the BMW’s, otherwise known as the Bodacious Music City Wordsmiths.
-There are 8 of us, published and unpublished.
-We meet the 2nd and 4th Wednesday of the month.
-Those who are producing bring 10 pages of their WIP (or a short story) to be read ALOUD to the group.
-We then proceed to the critique portion of the program.
-Sometimes it’s ugly.
-Sometimes it’s just too damn funny for words.
-I’ve never left a BMW meeting without learning.
+I was blessed to belong to the BMW’s, otherwise known as the Bodacious Music City Wordsmiths, for many years.
+Though we've now disbanded, we still use each other for critique occasionally.
+There were 8 of us, published and unpublished.
+We'd meet the 2nd and 4th Wednesday of the month.
+Those who were producing brought 10 pages of their WIP (or a short story) to be read ALOUD to the group.
+We'd then proceed to the critique portion of the program.
+Sometimes it would be ugly.
+Sometimes it was just too damn funny for words.
+I never left a BMW meeting without learning.

 CG’s are a bitch to find.
 They’re worth their weight in gold when you do.
 If you don’t have a local MWA or SinC chapter to plumb, Guppies has a wonderful online critique group.